MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsShiftsScheduleRecord.md

 ## SYNOPSIS
 Note: This cmdlet is currently in private preview.

-This cmdlet enqueues the clear schedule message
+This cmdlet enqueues the clear schedule message.

 ## SYNTAX
 ```